materialsmodellinggroup/materialsmodellinggroup/_pages/home.md

 permalink: /
 ---

-We are a research group at the [Department of Materials Engineering](https://materials.iisc.ac.in/) the [Indian Institute of Science](http://www.iisc.ac.in), Bengaluru, India.
-Our group works on experimental and computational studies in directional solidification, metal additive manufacturing, microstructure evolution, pattern formation in self-organising system, multi-scale modelling and phase field model for different phenomena.
+We are a research group at the [Department of Materials Engineering](https://materials.iisc.ac.in/) at the [Indian Institute of Science](http://www.iisc.ac.in), Bengaluru, India.
+Our group works on experimental and computational studies in directional solidification, metal additive manufacturing, microstructure evolution, pattern formation in self-organising system, multi-scale modelling and phase field modelling for different phenomena.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >